 If you’re browsing the internet looking for a ghostwriter, you are probably curious about the process.
 What am I signing up for anyway?
 Through my blog, I do my best to clarify all aspects of the ghostwriting (and writing) process so that this subject no longer is a mystery for authors looking for help.
 This particular article zeroes in on the steps I take when someone reaches out to me to write their book.
 I’ve been a ghostwriter for over twenty years, so I thought it made sense to share my ghostwriting process with you.
 That way there are no surprises.

-If you’re interested in hiring me as your ghostwriter, your first step will be to fill in my online form to request a quote.
-I will reply via email with a few questions to determine whether we are a match.
-After all, this will be a long-term relationship.
-To that end, we will need to discuss several key elements.
-Although each client is unique, there are various aspects of my ghostwriting process that hold true for any project.
+If you’re interested in hiring me as your ghostwriter, your first step will be to fill in my online form below.
+I will reply via email with a few questions to learn more about you and your project.
+We will need to discuss several key elements.
+Although each client is unique, various aspects of my ghostwriting process hold true for any project.

 - The content of your book

 - Your proposed budget

 When it comes to selecting a project to take on, you should know that I prefer to work on uplifting fictional stories, inspiring memoirs, or nonfiction material that will help others in some way.
 Though I would be lost writing a steamy romance novel, I do love writing a variety of fiction.
 Memoirs are my favorite genre; I’ve written dozens over the last two decades.
 I also really enjoy writing prescriptive (how-to) nonfiction.
 My ghostwriting process is essentially the same for any genre.

 After this email exchange, if I feel that I could possibly become your ghostwriter, I will offer you a free 30-minute consultation.
 That initial phone call is important so we can both be sure we’d make a good writing team.

 Our initial interview